KlemensKapitza/CS50P_final_project/README.md

 Submitted: October 7, 2024

 **Cosmic Insights** is my first programming project and marks the culmination of my dive into Python programming during the CS50Python course.
+Before starting the CS50’s Introduction to Programming with Python course, I had only minimal experience with coding.
+This project reflects the skills and concepts I’ve learned and applied throughout the course.

 Description: